benlansdell/ethome/docs/how-to.md

 recordings = pd.DataFrame.io.load('outfile.pkl')
 ```

-NOTE: By importing `ethome` you extend the functionality of the pandas dataframe, hence can access things like `.io.load`
+NOTE: By importing `ethome` you extend the functionality of the pandas DataFrame, hence can access things like `.io.load`

 ## 7 Summary and reference list of added functionality by `ethome`